 There is no special counselling for JEE Main.
 Instead, it is held commonly through Joint Seat Allocation Authority ( JoSAA) along with the counselling for JEE Advanced.
-To participate in JEE Main counselling, candidates have to register in online mode from June 15.
+To participate in JoSAA counselling, candidates have to register in online mode.
 The counselling and seat allotment of JEE Main will be based on candidate’s merit, availability of seats and choice of institute and courses.
 JoSSA counselling will consist of two mock rounds followed by seven rounds.

 JEE Main Counselling:

-After the last round is completed, candidates mut report to the institutes to complete their admission formalities by paying the balance fee and submitting the requisite documents to the allotted institute.
+After the last round is completed, candidates must report to the institutes to complete their admission formalities by paying the balance fee and submitting the requisite documents to the allotted institute.